Official WOLF FAQ:

 repair, immolation—being burned alive--decapitation, broken neck (severs the spinal cord) or extreme immune shock.

-These injuries can kill a Werewolf by simply overloading their healing response and the Werewolf will slip into a coma
+injuries can kill a Werewolf by simply overloading their healing response and the Werewolf will slip into a coma and die within

-and die within days if this happens.
-Of the two hundred reported cases of lycanthropic bio-shock in the medical journals,
+days if this happens.
+Of the two hundred reported cases of lycanthropic bio-shock in the medical journals, the victims have

-healthy life, they could easily be immortal.
-Sadly, most Weres do not live past their primes due the violent life style that
+they could easily be immortal.
+Sadly, most Weres do not live past their primes due the violent life style that has been forced

-has been forced upon them by society and no reported and confirmed cases by medical science has ever recorded a werewolf living
+upon them by society and no reported and confirmed cases by medical science has ever recorded a werewolf living beyond 101

 Do your werewolves imprint like the ones in the Twilight Saga?

 of the Twilight created by the Stephanie Myer, her Werewolves (in reality shape